 Uber For Dog Walking

-Rover: If your kid’s soccer game going into overtime means Lassie’s probably going to poop on the rug, Rover will help you line up a dog walker to let her out so you can stay through the penalty kicks.
+If your kid’s soccer game going into overtime means Lassie’s probably going to poop on the rug, Rover will help you line up a dog walker to let her out so you can stay through the penalty kicks.
 What is it, girl?
-You love app-based on-demand services?
+You love on-demand apps?

 Uber For Handymen

-Handy: In addition to cleaning, Handy (formerly Handybook) provides plumbing, electrical, moving, painting and minor carpentry services.
+In addition to cleaning, on-demand app Handy (formerly Handybook) provides plumbing, electrical, moving, painting and minor carpentry services.
 Their website does not note how much butt crack these services will expose you to.